chaosparrot/talon_hud/README.md

 This widget contains a bunch of buttons that will interact with the widget that it has opened.
 The context menu will attempt to stay on the screen where the right-click was made, and as such will change position accordingly.

+### 6. Walkthrough panel

+This widget is meant to guide users through a predefined workflow to familiarize them with it.
+You can use this to give an interactive experience for users to learn the ins and outs of various workflows.
+Included in the Talon HUD is a simple walkthrough for using the Talon HUD itself, but any package can make walkthroughs or workflows.

 Voice commands
 ---